 Town’s square was absolutely crawled full with tourists, protesters and photographers.
 We all had to change our clothes to fit in the crowd.
 Chad put our plane in the stealth mode, hovering above us, enjoying his time singing his lungs out while we had to search for the mystery person.

-We divided in groups of two and stopped on the ledge where we could see the crowd moving to the rally point where prominent speaker gave motivational speech.
-Using my eyes as a normal person, I had no luck finding the Photographer, but that’s why we had a powerful horizon chaser Alyana.
+We divided into groups of two and stopped on the ledge where we could see the crowd moving to the rally point where the prominent speaker gave a motivational speech.
+Using my eyes like a normal person, I had no luck finding the Photographer, but that’s why we had a powerful horizon chaser Alyana.

 – Are you ready? – I asked Alyana and she nodded.